awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.BeforeImage.md

 Possible options for `BeforeImageSettings` are the following:
 + `EnableBeforeImage` – Turns on before imaging when set to `true`\.
 The default is `false`\.
 + `FieldName` – Assigns a name to the new JSON attribute\.
 When `EnableBeforeImage` is `true`, `FieldName` is required and can't be empty\.
 + `ColumnFilter` – Specifies a column to add by using before imaging\.
 To add only columns that are part of the table's primary keys, use the default value, `pk-only`\.
-To add only columns that are not of LOB type, use `non-lob`\.
 To add any column that has a before image value, use `all`\.
+Note that the before image doesn't support large binary object \(LOB\) data types such as CLOB and BLOB\.

 The following shows an example of the use of `BeforeImageSettings`\.